mattsah/progress.is-by.us/common/docs/basics/02-nano-core.md

 ### Configuration

-To change the configuration root to a different folder, you'll need to set the `IW_CONFIG_ROOT` environment variable to a different location.
+If you wish to change the configuration root to a different folder, you'll need to set the `IW_CONFIG_ROOT` environment variable to a different location.
 The location can be absolute or relative to the application root.
 The following example shows how to change this to `settings` inside your Apache config.

 ```apache
 SetEnv IW_CONFIG_ROOT settings